warexify/clobber/README.md

 ### Installation

-> brew tap Dids/brewery
-> brew install clobber
+> go get -u github.com/warexify/clobber

 You can also install the latest development version:
 > brew install clobber --HEAD